parallaxtv/ParallaxTV/README.md

 ParallaxTV is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-You are free to:

-* Use
-* Study
-* Modify
-* Distribute

-the source code under the terms of the AGPL-3.0 license.

 See the LICENSE file for full details.

 ---

 ## Trademark Notice

-The ParallaxTV name, logo, branding, artwork, visual identity, and related assets are property of the ParallaxTV project.
+The ParallaxTV name, logo, branding, artwork, and related assets are the property of the ParallaxTV project.
+Forks and derivative works should use a different name and branding if they are distributed publicly.

-The source code is licensed under AGPL-3.0.

-Forks and derivative works may not use the ParallaxTV name, logo, branding, or visual assets in a way that implies affiliation with or endorsement by the ParallaxTV project without explicit permission.

-Please choose a different name and branding for public forks and redistributions.

 ---

-## Acknowledgements

-Special thanks to:

-* Jellyfin Team
-* MPV Project
-* AniList
-* Jikan
-* Tauri Team
-* React Team
-* Open Source Community

----

 <p align="center">
-Made with ❤️ for the Jellyfin Community
+Made with ❤️ for the Jellyfin community.
 </p>